Parametric Resonance and Backreaction Effects in Magnetogenesis from Ultralight Dark Matter: Possible Narrow Band Parametric Resonance

 Note that if it were not for the different Floquet exponents, the energy transfer through the tachyonic channel and the narrow band resonance channel could be larger in spite of the narrowness of the resonance band.
 The reason for this is that the phase space of modes which undergo narrow resonance is of the order $m^2 \Delta k$ which can be larger than the phase space $k_c^3$ of tachyonic modes for $k_c \ll m$.
 Concretely, the energy transfer via the tachyonic channel is \ba \rho_T \, &\sim& \, k_c k_c^3 e^{2 \mu_T t} \, \sim \, m^4 g_{\phi \gamma}^4 \Phi^4 e^{2 \mu_T t} \nonumber \\ &\sim& \, {\tilde{g}}_{\phi \gamma}^4 e^{2 \mu_T t} 10^{-76} {\rm eV}^4 \ea while the energy transfer via the narrow resonance channel is \ba \rho_{{\rm{narrow}}} \, &\sim& \, k_p k_p^2 \Delta k e^{2 \mu_p t} \, \sim \, m^3 \Delta k e^{2 \mu_p t} \nonumber \\ &\sim& m_{20}^3 {\tilde{g}}_{\phi \gamma} e^{2 \mu_p t} 10^{-80} {\rm eV}^4 \, . \ea and thus \be \frac{\rho_{{\rm{narrow}}}}{\rho_T} \, \sim \, {\tilde{g}}_{\phi \gamma}^{-3} m_{20}^3 10^{-4} e^{2 [ \mu_p - \mu_T] t} \ee showing that due to the difference in Floquet exponents most of the energy transfer proceeds via the tachyonic channel unless $m_{20} \gg 1$ or ${\tilde{g}}_{\phi \gamma} \ll 1$.

 In fact, if $k_c$ is smaller than the Hubble constant at the time of recombination, then the tachyonic resonance becomes ineffective and only the narrow band parametric resonance channel survives.
 A rough estimate shows that this will be the case if ${\tilde{g}}_{\phi \gamma} < 10^{-9}$.
-Interestingly, the narrow resonance instability is sufficiently strong to generate magnetic fields on cosmological scales of sufficient amplitude to explain observations, provided $m_{20}$ is not too large.
-Assuming that a fraction $F$ of the order one of the initial dark matter energy density is transferred to photons, we can estimate (using the inverse cascade scaling of the non-helical component of the magnetic field) \be B(k_1) \, \sim \, \frac{k_1}{k_p} 1 {\rm{Gauss}} \, \sim \, m_{20}^{-1} 10^{-9} {\rm{Gauss}} \, , \ee where $k_1$ is the value of $k$ corresponding to $1 {\rm{Mpc}}$.
+The narrow resonance instability may be strong enough to generate magnetic fields on cosmological scales of sufficient amplitude to explain observations, provided $m_{20}$ is not too large.
+Assuming that a fraction $F$ of the order one of the initial dark matter energy density is transferred to photons, we can estimate the strength to obtain (before redshifting) \be B(k_1) \, \sim \, \bigl( \frac{k_1}{k_p} \bigr)^{5/2} 1 {\rm{Gauss}} \, \sim \, m_{20}^{-5/2} 10^{-15} {\rm{Gauss}} \, , \ee where $k_1$ is the value of $k$ corresponding to $1 {\rm{Mpc}}$.